There are two common licences for EWP’s (aka Elevated Work Platforms);

-- EWPA Yellow Card trained operator licence
+- An EWPA Yellow Card Trained Operator Licence, and

-- High Risk Work Licence class WP
+- A High Risk Work Licence Class WP

 YELLOW CARD TRAINED OPERATOR LICENCE

 A Yellow Card can cover 1-5 of the following machines:

 - TM – Truck Mount (under 11m)